jonathancopperstone/peculiar-ui/README.md

 This library has a number of dependencies you'd also need to add when including the scripts in your markup.

-For CSS, it requires the `peculiar-ui` styles, the default highlight-js theme - feel free to replace this with any other hightlight-js theme, however this was used to tie in with the peculiar style - and the Google Font used.
+For CSS, it requires the `peculiar-ui` styles, the default highlight-js theme (feel free to replace this with any other hightlight-js theme, however this was used to tie in with the peculiar style - pun not intended) and the Google Font used.

 ```html
 <link rel="stylesheet" href="bower_components/peculiar/build/peculiar-ui.css" />